SimYunSup/bylinecms/README.md

 1. Compositional Block Strategy: As above, we need a strategy for block composition.
 Blocks are small(er) units of 'Field API' that can be reused, reordered, and specified as part of a collection's field definition.

-1. Data Storage: We need a storage strategy.
-Is [Drizzle](https://orm.drizzle.team/) the quickest way to get 'something' started?
+1. Data Storage: We're working on what we think is a pretty good (and very fast) storage API.
+Stay tuned...

 1. Security: Authentication (AuthN) and authorization (AuthZ) for the above including roles, abilities, admin account user management etc.